 Ushuaia.
 Once safely docked in Ushuaia harbor, we disembark, saying a poignant farewell to our skipper and crew.
 An overnight at a comfortable local hotel is included here in the southernmost city in the world.
 This evening we enjoy a farewell dinner with our Expedition Leader.

 Fly homeward today from Ushuaia, with a cache of memories to last a lifetime and then some!

-Important Note: When flying or sailing to or from King George Island on the Antarctic Peninsula, weather determines all schedules.
+Important Note Regarding Flights: When flying or sailing to or from King George Island on the Antarctic Peninsula, weather determines all schedules.
 If weather does not allow us to travel as scheduled, we must wait, either in Chile or on King George Island, depending on the direction of our journey, for the weather to clear.
-Though historic weather patterns dictate that we should not be delayed for more than a few days, we can never predict when—or even if—inclement weather will clear so that we can depart.
-While we have "padded" our itinerary a bit as a precaution against such circumstances, we ask that all guests purchase trip cancelation and interruption insurance to cover tour costs, should your adventure be canceled because of the weather.
+Though historic weather patterns dictate that we should not be delayed for more than a few days, we can never predict when, or even if, inclement weather will clear to allow our departure.
+While we have "padded" our itinerary a bit as a precaution against such circumstances, we ask that all guests purchase trip cancellation and interruption insurance to cover tour costs, should your adventure be delayed or canceled because of the weather.